sebastianhaberey/react-timesheet/README.md

 project hours using apps such as
 [Time Recording Pro](https://play.google.com/store/apps/details?id=com.dynamicg.timerecording.pro).

 Sadly, it's currently only available in German.
+Also, the bank holidays are currently pre-set for Berlin area.

 ## Demo